exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 ## Use a Compliant and Consistent Coding Style

+#### For POM files

+* We place dependencies in the alphabetic order of their `groupId`-s except for the `uber-jar` that comes last to allow overlaying bundled dependencies.
+* Use `dependencyManagement` / `pluginManagement` sections of the main POM to specify the common requisites, scope, and config values of dependencies.
+Override them in a dependent POM file only if necessary.

 #### For Java code

 * We stick to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) in essential parts.
 * We use 4 spaces for indentation rather than tabs.
 * Every import is a separate line, no wildcard imports.
 * Avoid static imports (like constants, etc.) unless absolutely must.
-* Give meaningful names to classes, methods and variables.
+* Give meaningful names to classes, methods, and variables.
-* Split lengthy methods in smaller parts.
+* Split lengthy methods into smaller parts.
-* Observe length of lines, and split lengthy lines where appropriate (between method arguments, before ternary operators, etc.).
+* Observe the length of lines, and split lengthy lines where appropriate (between method arguments, before ternary operators, etc.).
 * Avoid introducing multi-line lambdas.
 * Observe succession of methods: public, then package-private, then private; public static, then package-private static, etc. You may place a private method immediately after the preceding public if called from this public as a secondary routine.
+* Declare methods that do not have a context (neither read nor mutate the instance fields of a class) as static.
 * Add `try-catch` blocks to reduce the risk of code termination.
 Never ignore caught exceptions.
 * When unsure, follow the style of the existing code files.